tomgor/wanwu/README.md

     # amd64 / arm64
     WANWU_ARCH=amd64

-    # external ip port (Note: if the browser accesses Wanwu deployed on a non-localhost server, you need to change localhost to the external IP, for example, 192.168.xx.xx.)
+    # external ip port (Note: localhost should be replaced with the local area network or external IP of the machine, such as 192.168.0.xx, and cannot be localhost or 127.0.0.1)
     WANWU_EXTERNAL_IP=localhost
     ```
     1.3 Create a Docker running network